The work of the Holy Spirit

 Jesus left, but He did not leave us alone, but instead He left us the Comforter, the Holy Spirit who will be with us until the end.

-But the Holy Spirit will not only be with us for company, but He will also be carrying out a work on earth, and Jesus clearly explains in the book of John what that work of the Holy Spirit would be in this world:
+But the Holy Spirit will not only be with us for company, but He also carries out a profound work on earth, and Jesus clearly explains in the book of John what that work entails:

 7 But I tell you the truth: It is to your advantage that I go away; for if I do not go away, the Comforter will not come to you; but if I depart, I will send Him to you.